junhao-tang/flutter-resume-generator/README.md

     - resume.json -> user's resume data, most case only need to modify this file
     - preference.json -> preference, like theme, spacing, sizing, etc
 - Modify file then press refresh button or relaunch the application
-- Remark: for windows, default location for in/out files are `Documents`
+- For windows, default location for files is `Documents

 ## TODO:

-- Better sample preference.json
-- English samples
+- Error message on error (and also json validation)
+- Docs on schema
+- Windows sizing issue
 - Watch files
 - Adjusting configurables based on feedback
-- Docs on schema
-- Error message on error (and also json validation)